gto76/python-cheatsheet/README.md

 ```

 ### Frozenset
-#### Is hashable, meaning it can be used as a key in dictionary or as an element in set.
+#### Is hashable, meaning it can be used as a key in a dictionary or as an element in a set.
 ```python
 <frozenset> = frozenset(<collection>)
 ```